aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 ### Computed params (No need to configure)

+You can set some file paths to save kube_config information, but this way is cumbersome.
+Since version 1.104.1, we've written it to tf state file.
+For more information, see `certificate_authority`.

 * `kube_config` - (Optional) The path of kube config, like `~/.kube/config`.
 * `client_cert` - (Optional) The path of client certificate, like `~/.kube/client-cert.pem`.
 * `client_key` - (Optional) The path of client key, like `~/.kube/client-key.pem`.